 Whereas you usually get a courtesy car for the duration of the repairs, hire cars tend to be available only until the claim is settled.
 This is usually around 21-28 days.

-Since this kind of cover tends to come with more options than a courtesy car, it usually comes at an added cost.
+Since this kind of cover tends to come with more options than a courtesy car, it usually comes at an additional cost.

 What happens if I have an accident in my courtesy car?

-So if you're involved in an accident, your insurance policy should cover it.
+If you're involved in an accident, your insurance policy should state what you're covered for when driving a courtesy car.
 Usually the process follows this order:

 - The insurance company covers the cost of repairs to the courtesy car